simplex-chat/simplexmq/protocol/overview-tjr.md

 - know how many messages are sent via the queue (although some may be noise or not content messages).

+- learn which messages would trigger notifications even if a user does not use [push notifications](./push-notifications.md).

 - perform the correlation of the queue used to receive messages (matching multiple queues to a single user) via either a re-used transport connection, user's IP Address, or connection timing regularities.

 - learn a recipient's IP address, track them through other IP addresses they use to access the same queue, and infer information (e.g. employer) based on the IP addresses, as long as Tor is not used.